-House Bill No. [insert bill number] seeks to strengthen laws regarding driving under the influence (DUI) in Montana by increasing penalties and redefining the term "misdemeanor."
-The bill amends Sections 45-2-101 and 61-8-1007 of the Montana Code Annotated (MCA), allowing misdemeanor sentences to be served consecutively or on weekends from 5 p.m.
+House Bill No. [insert bill number] seeks to revise Montana's laws regarding driving under the influence (DUI) by increasing penalties and redefining the term "misdemeanor."
+The bill introduces provisions that allow misdemeanor sentences to be served consecutively or on weekends, specifically from 5 p.m.
 Friday to 5 p.m.
 Sunday, with credit for two days.
-It also stipulates that if an offender's misdemeanor term exceeds 104 days or if the local jail is full during the first 104 weekend days, the sentence may extend into multiple calendar years.
+It also stipulates that if an offender's misdemeanor term exceeds 104 days or if the local jail is at capacity during the first 104 weekend days, the sentence may extend into multiple calendar years.
+The bill amends Sections 45-2-101 and 61-8-1007 of the Montana Code Annotated (MCA) to clarify the legal framework surrounding DUI offenses and enhance penalties for offenders.

 Statutes affected: